Safe-Trigger/Dataset-for-PII-Detection-and-Privacy-Aware-Prompt-Enhancement-in-Large-Language-Models/README.md

 There are two dataset files for training and testing purposes.
 Formally, the dataset presents both CSV and Excel file formats.
 Sample raw data in both table and CSV format is shown in Table I and Figure 1 in the accompanying paper.

-Each categorization includes 2,000 samples, where 1,000 samples are for anonymization, while 1,000 serve as clean reference prompts.
+Each categorization includes 2,600 samples, where 1,300 samples are for anonymization, while 1,300 serve as clean reference prompts in the  both traning and testing dataset.
 This structure ensures a balanced dataset suitable for both binary classification (PII vs non-PII) and multi-class anonymization analysis.

 ## Columns Description